justin-calleja/Gut-wiki/Install.md

 Extract the zip and place the `gut` directory into your `addons` directory in your project.
 If you don't have an `addons` folder at the root of your project, then make one and THEN put the `gut` directory in there.

 ## Installing from in-editor Godot Asset Lib
+__3.0 NOTE__ The latest version of Gut still works with 3.0 but you won't find it in the Asset Library (you can only associate a single version with a plugin).
+Instead install by downloading from Github.

 1. Click the AssetLib button at the top of the editor
 1. Search for "Gut"
 1. Click it.